 In the firewall monitoring view, you can show the IP address for SLS column and use this address to search for a firewall.

 4. Configuring SNS firewalls

-Configure your firewalls, objects, rules and VPN topologies in the SMC server web interface and deploy the configuration on the firewalls.
-Direct access to the web administration interface of a firewall is also possible.
+Configure your firewalls, objects, rules, routes, interfaces and VPN topologies in the SMC server web interface and deploy the configuration on your firewalls.
+The web administration interface of a firewall can also be accessed directly.